tsfu/airlog/README.md

 - [TODOs](#todos)

 ## Introduction
 This app is a travel log tool.
-It keeps track of and visualizes your past trips. (flights, and hopefully we can support trains later).
+It keeps track of and visualizes your past trips. (flights, we may support trains in the future).

-On an evening of mid September 2024, I was shocked and saddened by the news that "App In The Air", one of my favorite flight map apps, is shutting down.
+On an evening of mid September 2024, I was shocked and saddened by the news that "App In The Air", one of my favorite flight map apps, was shutting down.
 I then decided to create something similar but simpler with the help of ChatGPT.
 This will combine web development, UI design, and GIS stuff, which are the topics I am most interested in.

 The design and idea of this site is inspired by `App In the Air`  and `Flighty`.
 This app is my personal project only.
 Not for commercial use.

 ## Usage
 This is a pure frontend project.
-I used CDNs instead of node modules.
-There is no server-side code(nodeJS, npm, express, sqlite, etc), also to keep this simple there is no framework in use.
-Therefore, this app does not store your data on server-side.
-Your added trips are stored client-side only.
-(This is not likely to change in the short term)
+I use CDNs for JS libraries instead of node modules.
+There is no server-side code(nodeJS, npm, express, sqlite, etc).
+Also, to keep this simple, there is no framework in use.
+Therefore, this app does not store your data on a server.
+Your added trips are stored client-side (in your browser) only.
+This is not likely to change in the short term.

-When at least an MVP is complete, I will likely host this site on Github Pages (that's why no server-side code).
-But to test or run this app locally, you may use `git clone` to grab the code, then:
+With MVP now completed, this UI app is hosted on Github Pages (no server-side code supported).
+You may visit the link shown on this repo.
+To test the app locally, you may use `git clone` to grab the code, then:
  - Run `npm install -g http-server`, or use some other light-weight demo server locally.
- - Open terminal and run ` http-server .` to start server.
+ - Open terminal and run ` http-server .` to start local server.
  - Go to the prompted address in your browser to view the project site.

 There are 3 UI tabs for this app: